darton/RPiMS/README.md

 ## Description

+Sensors are polled and measured values are saved to Redis database periodically.

 The Zabbix Agent periodicaly pull temperature,humidity and pressure sensor data from redis db and send to Zabbix Server.

 When any of the doors sensors opens or closed then a message will be sent to the Zabbix server.